google/docsy-example/content/en/guide/Overview/_index.md

 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+This guide is not a replacement for <a href="https://docs.vmware.com/en/VMware-Cloud-on-AWS/index.html" target="_blank">Offical VMware documentation</a> , this is only meant to complement the offical documenation as a helpful reference.
+When in doubt refer to offical documentation or contact VMware Support.
 {{% /pageinfo %}}